 Use the GOVUK Prototype kit in a personal project and mention it on your CV, portfolio and LinkedIn.
 This should help to get noticed.

-And if you wonder what you need in your portfolio, this blog post should help.
+You normally don’t need a portfolio to apply to government roles but if you wonder what you need in your portfolio, this blog post should help.

 Two books you should read if you work in design by two people who actually have ‘GDS experience’ as they did work for the GDS team previously in their career.